tin-feather/TinFeather/README.md

 remiss not to give it voice.
 So the Zeitgeist speaks.

-The tin hat is a known symbol in our collective semiology.
+The tin foil hat is a known symbol in our collective semiology.
 It captures<br>
 the suspicion, mistrust, and paranoia all in technology share regarding<br>
 that with which we forge our living.
 We know these tools all too well;<br>
 we are their smiths.